Space-TimeWillTell/Channeling-Keyser-Soze/tutorial.md

 8. Letting players come up with future recurring NPCs.
 9. Ending a scene before it becomes boring.
 10. Turning facts into foreshadowing.
+11. Letting the GM catch micro-breaks during the session!

 All these techniques, or variants thereof, are key ingredients to successful stories – whether we're talking role-playing games,